MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 :::image type="content" source="media/topology-spring.png" alt-text="Diagram that shows the topology of the app.":::

-## Scenario

-1. The client Java Spring Boot web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID token from Microsoft Entra ID.

-1. The ID token proves that the user is authenticated with Microsoft Entra ID and enables the user to access protected routes.
+The client app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID token from Microsoft Entra ID.
+The ID token proves that the user is authenticated with Microsoft Entra ID and enables the user to access protected routes.

 [!INCLUDE [prerequisites-spring-boot.md](includes/prerequisites-spring-boot.md)]